top of page

 for today's Anglican church

-We are an evangelical think-tank, dedicated to encouraging biblical convictions and supporting people through publications, lectures, and research grants.
+We are an evangelical think-tank, dedicated to encouraging biblical convictions and supporting people through publications, lectures,

 "Latimer Trust does a wonderful job in publishing material for serious minded Evangelicals to help them deepen their faith and relate it to contemporary issues.
 It also does excellent work in sponsoring and supporting Biblical people doing research and teaching.
 It deserves our support."